fangli80/longreadqc/README.md

 # LongReadQC
 A quality control tool for long reads.

-If you want to do QC for fastq file:
+LongReadQC currently has two functions:
+1) QC for fastq file.
+LongReadQC will generate a text file showing basic information of the input reads.

 ```
 Usage:   longreadqc fq [options]
 Options: